WildlifeSouth.com Photography Tips and Tools

 Red-breasted Nuthatch - Robert Kemmerlin

-The ubiquitous distribution of the scientific class 'Aves' within the southeastern United States ensure a birder can observe some form of this biological classification during every season and at most locations.
-That is not to imply that every species found within the southeast can be found anywhere at any time.
+The ubiquitous distribution of the scientific class "Aves" within the southeastern United States ensures a birder can observe some form of this biological classification during every season and at most locations.
+That is not to imply that every species found within the Southeast can be found anywhere at any time.

 A specific bird species distribution is subject to location, habitat, and season.
 Other factors such as weather, disease, food source, and human disturbance, can also play a part in this distribution.

-Habitat can also be used as criteria for targeting specific birds to observe and add to your life list, birds that are not normally found in your backyard or even your local area.
-A good field guide will explain the prefered habitat a specific species requires.
-Even better is birding information specific to your region, such as printed publications and online content.
+Habitat can also be used as criteria for targeting specific birds to observe and add to your life list including birds that are not normally found in your backyard or even your local area.
+A good field guide will explain the prefered habitat a specific species requires, even better is published birding information that is specific to a distinct region.

 While many species of birds are resident year round, many are also migratory and can only be observed during a particular season or month.

-For instance, most Warbler species only inhabitat the eastern United States during the breeding season (spring and summer).
-And some just pass through the southeastern region during the spring migration to inhabit and breed in areas farther north, only to reappear during the fall migration back to their wintering grounds farther south.
+For instance, most warbler species only inhabitat the eastern United States during the breeding season (spring and summer).
+Some species of warblers just pass through the southeastern region during the spring migration to inhabit and breed in areas farther north, only to reappear during the fall migration back to their wintering grounds farther south.

-Many (but not all) sparrows only reside in the southeast during the winter and return to their nesting grounds farther north during the spring and summer nesting season.
+Many (but not all) sparrows reside in the Southeast during the winter and return to their nesting grounds farther north during the spring and summer nesting season.

 The time of day can also be important for birding.
-Generally song birds (with some exceptions) are most active in the morning and evening, while most long legged waders are active during the day.
-Some species like the nightjars and many owls are most active at night.
+Generally songbirds (with some exceptions) are most active in the morning and evening, while most long legged waders are active during the day.
+Some species like the nightjars and many owls are mainly active at night.

 Birding Resources

-The following are a few online birding resources a birder in the southeast may find useful.
-The websites in the 'General' section contain information and tools pertaining to North America.
+The following are a few online birding resources a birder in the Southeast may find useful.
+The websites below in the "General" section contain information and tools pertaining to North America.
 While the websites listed under individual states contain information and tools specific to their region.
 Many of the regional sites list favorite birding locations within their respective boundaries.

 Realize there are also very good printed publications which can be purchased that list top birding spots specific to a region .